Michael Doyle (footballer, born 1981): Notts County

 On 31 January 2019, Doyle signed for Notts County on a free transfer.

 On 11 January 2020, Doyle scored his first goal for Notts, a strike from the halfway line which was later named as Notts' goal of the season.

-He played in goal for 72 minutes in a 3-1 victory against Dagenham & Redbridge when regular goalkeeper Sam Slocombe was shown an early red card.
+He played in goal for 72 minutes in a 3–1 victory against Dagenham & Redbridge when regular goalkeeper Sam Slocombe was shown an early red card.
 He credited his years playing Gaelic football for Dublin GAA club St Mark's in Tallaght with providing him good practice for catching the ball.

 On 4 May 2021, following the departure of Maurice Ross, Doyle agreed to take over as assistant head coach for the remainder of the 2020/21 season.

 On 21 June 2021, Doyle agreed to become assistant head coach at Notts County permanently and whilst he is still registered as a player, his main focus will now be in his coaching role.

 Coaching career

 Forest Green Rovers

-On 27 May 2022, Doyle left his position as player/assistant head coach at Notts County, to join departing County manager Ian Burchnall as assistant head coach at League One club Forest Green Rovers.
+On 27 May 2022, Doyle left his position as player-assistant head coach at Notts County, to join departing County manager Ian Burchnall as assistant head coach at League One club Forest Green Rovers.

 On 27 January 2023, Doyle left Forest Green Rovers along with first-team coach Ben Turner after the club parted company with Ian Burchnall on 26 January 2023.

+Portsmouth

+On 3 July 2023, Doyle was appointed as a Professional Developmental Phase coach at Portsmouth FC's youth academy, reuniting him with his former club.

+Woking

+On 17 December 2023, Doyle was appointed manager of National League club Woking on a two-and-a-half-year contract.
+On 14 December 2024, Doyle was sacked after a run of 1 win in 14 league matches.